 - White Stomach.
 Breeders have long attempted to bring the characteristic white-spotted tummy of Asian Leopard Cats into the Bengal breed, but it is still exceedingly rare, and these cats are thus highly prized varieties.

 - Long-haired Bengals.
 Some Bengals have long and silky coats, which are more commonly known as Cashmere Bengals.
-Because many domestic cats were used in the creation of the Bengal breed, it is thought that this genetic trait comes from one of these many crossings.
-They are not recognized by most cat registries, but some breeders have chosen to develop this trait further into the Cashmere variation.
+Because many domestic cats were used in the creation of the Bengal breed, this genetic trait is thought to come from one of these many crossings.
+Most cat registries do not recognize them, but some breeders have chosen to develop this trait further into the Cashmere variation.

 - Primordial pouch.
-Another trait that comes from the Bengal’s wild ancestry is the primordial pouch, found on both males and females in the breed.
+Another trait that comes from the Bengal’s wild ancestry is the primordial pouch, found in both males and females.
 It is located on the cat’s belly, with the appearance of a flap of loose skin hanging between the back legs.
-This pouch is often confused with a cat being overweight or lactating, but it has a few biological uses.
-Some speculate that to store extra food, to facilitate movement due to its elasticity, and to insulate the cat’s internal organs.
+This pouch is often confused with a cat being overweight or lactating but has a few biological uses.
+Some speculate that it’s used to store extra food, facilitate movement due to its elasticity, and insulate the cat’s internal organs.

 - Frosted phase.
-At around three weeks old, Bengal kittens will often go through a unique fuzzy stage of growth, commonly referred to as the frosted phase or “uglies.”
-This process entails the kitten’s coat becoming fuzzy and messy in appearance, similar to what Asian Leopard kittens go through in the wild.
-This unique stage of growth is thought to enhance the kitten’s camouflage at this vulnerable stage of growth.
-But don’t worry, it is usually gone by the time they are three months old!
+At around 3 weeks old, Bengal kittens will often go through a unique fuzzy growth stage, commonly referred to as the frosted phase or “uglies.”
+The kitten’s coat becomes fuzzy and messy in appearance, similar to what Asian Leopard kittens go through in the wild.
+This unique process is thought to enhance the kitten’s camouflage at this vulnerable stage.
+But don’t worry, it is usually gone by the time they are 3 months old!

 Final Thoughts: Bengal Cat Colors

 The modern Bengal breed began in the early 1960s, thanks to Jean Mill, when she made the first deliberate cross of an Asian Leopard Cat with a black Tomcat.
-Although several other breeders contributed to the Bengal breed, Mill is widely considered as the originator, as she was able to successfully continue the breed past the fourth generation (F4).
-The breed was officially recognized by The International Cat Association (TICA) in 1983.
+Although several other breeders contributed to the Bengal breed, Mill is widely considered the originator, as she successfully continued the breed past the fourth generation (F4).
+The International Cat Association (TICA) officially recognized the Bengal in 1983.

-From glittered, spotted snow leopards, to jet-black panthers, the Bengal breed really does have it all.
-With all the exotic blends and variations in color and patterns, it is a magnificent breed that truly has something for everyone.
+From glittered, spotted snow leopards to jet-black panthers, the Bengal breed really does have it all.
+With all the exotic blends and variations in color and patterns, it is a magnificent cat that truly has something for everyone.